KnairdA/blog_content/articles/2019_05_25_meta_descriptor.md

 /* [...] */
 ```

-Let us take the `FORCE` field as an example: This field represents a cell-local force vector and as such requires exactly `D` floating point values worth of storage.
+Let us take the `FORCE` field as an example[^63]: This field represents a cell-local force vector and as such requires exactly `D` floating point values worth of storage.
 Correspondingly its base class is `DESCRIPTOR_FIELD_BASE<0,1,0>` which yields a size of `2` for two-dimensional and `3` for three-dimensional descriptors.

-[^6]: e.g. there is also a `TENSOR` base template that encodes the size of a tensor of order `D` (which is not a linear function)
+[^62]: e.g. there is also a `TENSOR` base template that encodes the size of a tensor of order `D` (which is not a linear function)
+[^63]: Common field definitions are collected in `src/dynamics/descriptorField.h`

 Building upon this common field structure allows us to write down a `getIndexFromFieldList` helper function template that automatically calculates the starting offset of any element in an arbitrary list of fields: